 During the course of a content audit, you are likely to find work that has been unpublished but that could be used with a brief refresh or edit.
 According to SiriusDecisions around 65% of content created gets wasted.
 That’s a staggering amount.
 So get sifting and develop new assets by repurposing old ones.

-Organizations re-organize all the time — software systems change, business goals adjust, messages are revised etc.
+To start with, organizations re-organize all the time — software systems change, business goals adjust, messages are revised etc.

 A content audit will help you to align your content consistently with where your business is at today.
-If the historic content doesn’t match the current state of play or cannot be revised and tweaked to do so.
-Well … you know what to do … bin it.
+If the historic content doesn’t match the current state of play or cannot be revised and tweaked to do so, well … you know what to do … bin it.